Below are personal injury settlements that were paid by uninsured motorist (“UM”) insurers and underinsured motorist (“UIM”) insurers.

 Specifically, he claimed that he had neck and back pain.
 He also had wrist and ankle injuries.

-Once an Uber or Lyft vehicle is engaged in a ride, there is $1 million of available uninsured motorist insurance.
+Once an Uber vehicle is engaged in a ride, there is $1 million of available uninsured motorist insurance.
 That is awesome news for passengers and drivers.

 Driver’s Uninsured Motorist Insurer Pays $47K of $57K Settlement for Back Injury